 If steering away from the tourists is your preference, then you’ll enjoy Chiang Rai as it has stayed under the radar for many years, but is just starting to experience growth.

 In 2005 the Hall of Opium opened in one of the most beautifully designed buildings I’ve visited.

-I’ve got a lot of blogs on here about Thailand, so if you’re planning a holiday up here any time soon, click here for the whole shebang!
+I’ve got a lot of posts on here about Thailand, so if you’re planning a holiday up here any time soon, click here for the whole category!